IgniteUI/igniteui-docfx/en/components/display_density.md

 **Setting display density on an application/component level**

-To set the display density, use the the [DisplayDensityToken]({environment:angularApiUrl}/index.html#displaydensitytoken) injection token to create a DI provider.
+To set the display density, use the [DisplayDensityToken]({environment:angularApiUrl}/index.html#displaydensitytoken) injection token to create a DI provider.

 ```typescript
 providers: [{ provide: DisplayDensityToken, useValue: { displayDensity: DisplayDensity.compact } }],